santosmv/Customer-Personality-Analysis/README.md

+# Customer Personality Analysis

-In this repository we devote a simple exploratory and clustering analysis of real data from customers of an online and physical store.
+In this repository we devote a simple exploratory and clustering analysis of real data from customers of an online and physical store (that can be found [here](https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis)).
 The sequence of steps performed in each notebook is decribed as follows:

 - **``exploring_preprocessing.ipynb``**